 There are currently various treatment options for skin conditions such as eczema, vitiligo, and psoriasis.
 One of these treatments is phototherapy with narrowband ultraviolet band (UVB) light therapy.
-Competent dermatology clinics nowadays, including the clinic of Drs.
-Matsuda and Sheu in Honolulu, HI, offer this service to people who want to treat certain skin disorders.
+Competent dermatology clinics nowadays, including the clinic of Dr. Matsuda, Dr. Sheu, and Dr. Jim On in Honolulu, HI, offer this service to people who want to treat certain skin disorders.

 WHAT IS NARROWBAND UVB THERAPY?